ydzat/knowforge/docs/modules/document_processing/11_DocumentProcessing_ChangesSummary_EN.md

 3. **Formula Recognition and Conversion**: Use specialized formula OCR tools combined with LaTeX format conversion
 4. **Maintaining Original Document Structure**: Design ContentIntegrator to reconstruct document structure based on original order and position

+## Latest Document Updates

+- Updated the **Document Processing Implementation Plan** (`docs/modules/document_processing/12_DocumentProcessing_Implementation.md`)
+  - Updated current development status, all features planned for v0.1.5 and v0.1.6 have been fully implemented
+  - Added recommendations for future development and planning for v0.1.7
+  - Provided detailed implementation locations and core feature summary

+## Current Completion Status

+- ✅ All core functionalities of document comprehensive processing have been implemented
+- ✅ Document analysis and content extraction features (v0.1.5) are fully implemented
+- ✅ Table and formula specialized processing (v0.1.6) are fully implemented
+- ✅ Content integration and format preservation features have been implemented ahead of schedule

 ## Next Steps

-1. Complete detailed technical solution design
+1. ✅ Complete detailed technical solution design
-2. Conduct necessary technical verification
+2. ✅ Conduct necessary technical verification
-3. Develop module functionalities according to plan
+3. ✅ Develop module functionalities according to plan
-4. Write test cases and ensure functionality correctness
+4. ✅ Write test cases and ensure functionality correctness
-5. Create user guides explaining how to use the new functionalities
+5. ⏩ Create user guides explaining how to use the new functionalities
+6. ⏩ Proceed with v0.1.7 feature planning and development

 ---